Kilo59/grit/README.md

 ```

-Propagate the errors you care about.
+Propagate the errors you care about, while ignoring the ones you don't.

 ```python
 >>> from grit import Grit